-Got back from Japan determined to recreate it.
-Asked a Japanese buddy at work for a recipe.
+I came back from Japan determined to recreate it.
+First stop on the quest.
+I asked a Japanese buddy at work for a recipe.
 He said “We just use the cubes.”
 Cubes?
+What are cubes?
 What?
+Clearly more research required.
+How can anything good come from cubes?

-Went to a Japanese grocery store.
-They had a wall of curry cubes.
+Next stop – a Japanese grocery store.
+Turns out they have a wall of curry cubes.
 Literally.
+About 20 different boxes marked “curry”.
 So I tried it.
 And it was pretty much like I remembered it.
 So now I use the cubes too.
 Not always.
 But often.

 This blog is about near scratch cooking.
 Cubes don’t belong.
 My real tonkotsu ramen takes more than a day.
 No magic there.